hashgraph/hedera-improvement-proposal/HIP/hip-0000-nft-standard.md

 **Required**

 **Description:** JSON object that covers the overarching properties of the token.
 It holds all additional properties the artist wants to define for its NFT.
-Besides a couple of mandatory properties, the artist is free to include any other properties they want.
+Only the "external_url" property is an optional property you can include.

-**It's not allowed to add any non-specified root-level properties to the metadata.**
+**It's not allowed to add any non-specified root-level properties to the metadata.
+Any additional data should go into "properties".**

+### properties.external_url

+**Type:** string (URI)

+**Optional**

+**Description:** External URI pointing to an informational page about a collection or specific NFT information i.e. `www.mynft/collection/<serial>/`.

-### properties.files
+### files

 **Type:** array